-The Company accounts for stock-based compensation under ASC 718, Compensation-Stock Compensation ("ASC 718").
-ASC 718 requires that compensation expense for all equity-settled awards made to employees and directors be measured and recognized based on estimated grant date fair values.
-These equity awards include stock options and restricted stock units ("RSUs").
-Stock-based compensation expense for RSUs granted to employees and directors is measured based on the fair market value of the Company's common stock on the date of grant.
-Stock-based compensation expense for stock options awarded to employees and directors is estimated based on the fair value of each stock option using an option pricing model.
-The value of awards expected to vest is recognized as expense on a straight-line basis over the requisite service period.
+The Company accounts for stock-based compensation for equity-settled awards issued to employees and directors under ASC 718, Compensation-Stock Compensation ("ASC 718").
+ASC 718 requires that stock-based compensation expense for equity-settled awards made to employees and directors be measured based on the estimated grant date fair value and recognized over the requisite service period.
+These equity-settled awards include stock options, restricted stock units ("RSUs") and performance-based RSUs with a market condition ("PBRSUs").

+The fair value of stock options is estimated as of the date of grant using the Black-Scholes option-pricing model.
+The fair value of RSUs is estimated based on the fair market value of the Company's common stock on the date of grant.
+For stock options and RSUs, the fair value of award that is expected to vest is recognized as compensation expense on a straight-line basis over the requisite service period.
+Because stock-based compensation expense is based on awards ultimately expected to vest, it reflects estimated forfeitures.
+Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from initial estimates.
+Previously recognized expense is reversed for the portion of awards forfeited prior to vesting.